Michael Blasie

 Education

-- iur., Humboldt University of Berlin (Germany)
+- Dr. iur., Humboldt University of Berlin (Germany)

 - Democracy, the Rule of Law and Security (Chevening Fellowship), University of Birmingham (United Kingdom)